Meta-Learning Sparse Compression Networks: Experiments

 \subsection{Discussion \& Future work}

-Throughout this work we have introduced a principled framework for sparse meta-learning, demonstrating two instantiations particularly suitable for Implicit Neural Representations.
-Our extensive evaluation shows that results are competitive, outperforming various state-of-the-art techniques.
+In this work we have introduced a principled framework for sparse Meta-Learning, demonstrating two instantiations particularly suitable for Implicit Neural Representations.
+Our extensive evaluation show competitive results, outperforming various state-of-the-art techniques.
 It is worth mentioning that the ideas introduced in this work can be straight-forwardly combined with some of the considered baselines.
-In the Functa case for instance, it would be reasonable to expect a latent code approach to be more competitive if only a sparse subset of modulations needs to be reconstructed.
-We look forward to such ideas in future work.
+In the Functa case for instance, it would be reasonable to expect a latent variable approach to be more competitive if only a sparse subset of modulations needs to be reconstructed.

-A key motivating factor for our work was the goal of avoiding costly architecture search procedures.
-We have shown that in both the cases of structured and unstructured sparsity, we observe sparsity patterns that both differ from previously hand-designed distributions and also adopt to the specific initialisation of the weights.
-In the structured sparsity case, we have shown that this can be combined with inductive biases that have previously been found to useful.
+A key motivation was the goal of avoiding costly architecture search procedures used in related work \citep[e.g.][]{dupont2021coin, strumpler2021implicit}.
+We have shown that in both cases of structured and unstructured sparsity, we observe sparsity patterns that differ from previously hand-designed distributions and also adopt to the specific initialisation of the weights.
+In the structured sparsity case, we observe that this can be combined with inductive biases which have previously been found to useful.

+Our method continues the trend of rapid advances made with INRs for compression.
+As the field continues to challenge the state-of-art in compression, we observe that sparsity is likely to be a key element in this endeavour.
+We further hypothesise that additional improvements are likely to come from alternative Meta-Learning techniques which avoid the high memory requirements of MAML.
+In addition, we expect methods with smarter quantisation and based on deep entropy coding to significantly improve results over our simple baseline.
+Current progress nevertheless inspires optimism for the prospect of a single learning algorithm that can be applied as a compression method to a vast set up modalities.

-In the wider context of Meta-Learning, we anticipate this framework to be particularly suitable in Meta-learning applications where fast inference is required.
-Sharing the gates introduced in Section \ref{sec:method} among sets of parameters is an easy way of introduced group sparsity and thus reduced floating point operations required in a forward pass.
+In the wider context of Meta-Learning, we anticipate this framework to be particularly suitable in applications where fast inference is required.
+Sharing the gates introduced in Section \ref{sec:method} among sets of parameters is an easy way of introduced group sparsity and thus reducing floating point operations required in the forward pass.
 A popular example would be on-device recommender systems \citep{galashov2019meta}).
-Furthermore, the introduced framework could be used in Continual Learning application as previously done in \citep[e.g.][]{mallya2018packnet, schwarz2021powerpropagation}.
+Furthermore, the introduced framework could be used in Continual Meta Learning as previously done in \citep[e.g.][]{mallya2018packnet, von2021learning, schwarz2021powerpropagation}.